 Training materials

-The development of actual presentations, hand-out materials, and training activities is at the heart of any training program.
-But if you’ve executed the previous steps — know for sure who your learners are, what you need to teach them, and why — developing a training structure and learning materials is just a matter of technique.
+The development of actual presentations, physical training materials, and employee training activities is at the heart of any effective employee training plan.
+But if you’ve executed the previous steps — know for sure who your learners are, what you need to teach them, and why — developing a training program structure and learning resources is just a matter of technique.

 Depending on your goals, you may develop e-courses on your own or look to designers, video editors, and voice over artists for help.
-But even if you can afford to hire a full team of professionals in different areas, we’d still recommend having a working knowledge of the most popular authoring tools.
+But even if you can afford to hire a full team of professionals in different areas, we’d still recommend having a working knowledge of how to create training program materials with the most popular authoring tools.

 A comparison chart of the most popular authoring tools